maiktreya/petit-rentier-HFCS/readme.md

   - Our sample would not loose a lot of observations but would avoid the important bias introduced by retired population of all social classes (which cannot be clearly assignated to a given class)
   - We would have concentrated a proper class analysis into just to main gropus (Employers, Workforce) which is suitable for OB decompositions.

+- An alternative approach would imply using the variable p6_81 instead of nsitlabdom:
+  - With this change we instead disolve group 3.retired based on past working positions.
+  - There is a problem for delimitation of autonomous workers previous 2017

+> NUEVA OPCIÓN DE RESPUESTA
+> P.6.81. ¿DURANTE LA MAYOR PARTE DE SU VIDA LABORAL, CUÁL HA SIDO SU SITUACIÓN?
+>
+>- Empleado por cuenta ajena.
+>
+>- Trabajador por cuenta propia con empleados.
+>
+>- Trabajador por cuenta propia sin empleados (nueva 2017).

 ---

+### 2. OTHER TASKS

 - Get the remaining variables needed to include:
   - Multiprop